 The CRS was developed by the Organization for Economic Co-operation and Development (OECD)1, with the support of Canada and the other G20 industrialized countries, to combat global tax evasion and improve tax compliance.
-It will be implemented in Canada effective July 1, 2017.
+It became effective in Canada on July 1, 2017.

 The following information has been prepared to help customers of Canadian financial institutions understand the CRS, and how it might affect them.
 This document should not be construed as tax, legal or financial advice.
-The information below is current as of May 9, 2016.
-Further information is available from tax advisors and on the OECD website at: www.oecd.org/tax/transparency/automaticexchangeofinformation.htm.
+Further information is available from tax advisors and on the Canada Revenue Agency (CRA) website at: www.cra-arc.gc.ca/gncy/bdgt/2016/qa08-eng.html.

 1. What is the CRS?